Here is the schedule for the 2022-23 English Football League Cup, also known as the…

-The FA Cup involves pretty much everybody in the country — the 2017-18 version, the 134th go-round, involves 737 clubs! — but the League Cup is only for the 92 professional clubs in the English Football League and the Premier League.
+The FA Cup involves pretty much everybody in the country — here’s this year’s FA Cup schedule — but the League Cup is only for the 92 professional clubs in the English Football League and the Premier League.

 How Does the League Cup Work?

 So, the bottom line: the League Cup is a tournament, that goes on during the season, for the 92 fully professional English soccer clubs in the Football League and the Premier League.
 It usually starts in August and ends around the first of March, but the 2020-21 edition moved rapidly through the first several rounds in September.

 There is no bracket, and no seedings.
 Basically, everybody goes into a pot, and names get pulled out at random: home team first, away team second.
 There are, of course, some exceptions:

-- Premier League clubs not playing in Europe enter in the second round, which is played in late August.
+- Premier League clubs not playing in Europe enter in the second round.

 - The two highest-ranked Championship clubs from last year — i.e., those that finished 18th and 19th in the Premier League — also enter in the second round.

-- The Premier League clubs playing in Europe — that’s seven of them for the 2017-18 season — enter in the third round, which is played in the middle of September.
+- The Premier League clubs playing in Europe enter in the third round.

 - For the first round, clubs are divided between north and south, to cut back on travel expenses for the clubs and their supporters.